DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 --------------------------

 You need to be connected to the DTU network in order for this to work.
 You can also connect to the DTU network over VPN.
 When doing the HAWC2 simulations, you will interact regularly with the cluster file system and discs.

+### Windows

 It is convenient to map these discs as network drives (in Windows terms).
 Map the following network drives (replace ```$USER``` with your user name):

 ```
 \\mimer\hawc2sim